Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Evans' 55 receiving yards per game in his two career matchups against the Eagles are 0.5 more than his over/under for Sunday's game.
+- Evans' 55 receiving yards per game in his two matchups against the Eagles are 0.5 fewer than his over/under for Sunday's game.

-- In two matchups, Evans has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Eagles.

 - Note: Evans' stats vs. Eagles date back to 2016.